jjmontalban/lvb/readme.md

-# Laravel, Vuejs & Vue
+# Laravel, Vuejs & Bootstrap

-App Vue with laravel Backend
+App Vue with Laravel Backend with views in Boostrap

 ## Buid with 🛠️